BetMGM Bonus Code ROTOBONUS: Get $1K For College Football Odds

 New users get up to a $1,000 first bet welcome bonus for college football odds with BetMGM Bonus Code ROTOBONUS to wager on Week 0 of the 2023 college football season.

-BetMGM is a great destination for college football betting markets, bet types, and odds, so use your first bet offer, or any accrued bonus bets, on college football odds, like moneyline and totals, or explore the college football game props market, including half time winner and correct score bet types at BetMGM.
+BetMGM is a great destination for college football betting markets, bet types, and odds, so use your first bet offer, or any accrued bonus bets, on college football game odds, like moneyline and totals, or explore the college football game props market, including half time winner and correct score bet types at BetMGM.
+You can also look to bet on College Football Playoffs odds, if you feel like picking a winner.

 Click on any of the "BET NOW" registration links on this page to sign up and claim this fantastic first bet welcome bonus, up to $1,000, when you claim BetMGM Bonus Code ROTOBONUS to bet on college football odds today.